 To understand diabetes, it is important to first understand the normal process by which food is broken down and used by the body for energy.
 Several things happen when food is digested:

 - A sugar called glucose enters the bloodstream.
 Glucose is a source of fuel for

 - The pancreas makes insulin.
 The role of insulin is to move glucose from the bloodstream into muscle, fat and liver cells, where it can be stored or used as fuel.

-People with diabetes have high blood sugar because their body cannot move sugar from the blood into muscle and fat cells to be burned or stored for energy.
-Thier livers release too much glucose into the blood.
+Diabetics have high blood sugar because their body cannot move sugar from the blood into muscle and fat cells to be burned or stored for energy.
+Their livers release too much glucose into the blood.
 This is because either:

-- Thier pancreas does not make enough insulin
+- Their pancreas does not make enough insulin

-- Thier cells do not respond to insulin normally
+- Their cells do not respond to insulin normally

 - Both of the above

 There are two major types of diabetes with different causes and risk factors:

 - Type 1: can occur at any age, but it is most often diagnosed in children, teens, or young adults.
 In this disease, the body makes little or no insulin.
 This is because the pancreas cells that make insulin stop working.
 Daily injections of insulin are needed.
 The exact cause is unknown.